CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/01-lakehouse.md

 ### Estimated Duration: 30 Minutes

-In this lab, you will explore how to build and work with a lakehouse in Microsoft Fabric.
-You will begin by creating a Fabric lakehouse that leverages OneLake as its storage layer and supports Delta Lake tables for structured querying.
-You'll learn how to use Apache Spark to process and analyze data stored in the lakehouse, and how to implement a medallion architecture that organizes data into bronze, silver, and gold layers for improved clarity, performance, and insight.
+In this lab, you will explore the end-to-end process of working with data in a Microsoft Fabric lakehouse.
+You’ll begin by creating a new lakehouse and uploading raw data files into OneLake storage.
+You’ll then learn how to work with both files and shortcuts, giving you flexibility to reference external data without duplication.
+After that, you’ll load file-based data into managed Delta Lake tables, making it easier to analyze and query using SQL.
+Finally, you will use both SQL queries and visual, no-code transformations to explore and prepare your data-providing a complete experience of ingesting, structuring, and analyzing data within Fabric.

 ## Lab Objectives